qojulia/QuantumCumulants.jl/docs/src/implementation.md

 ```

-## Deriving Heisenberg equations and simplification
+## Deriving equations and simplification

 The equations of motion of *q*-numbers are determined by evaluating commutators.
 This can be done by using fundamental commutation relations in the term rewriting rules.